analogdevicesinc/VSCode-Maxim/readme.md

 4. With the Makefile configured for your existing source code, you'll also want to [set your target microcontroller](#Changing-the-Target-Microcontroller) correctly.

 5. That's it!
-The project is now configured around your existing source code.
+The project is now configured around your existing source code, and can be opened with `File > Open Folder` from within VS Code.
 Some common next steps are:
     * [Testing the Setup](#Testing-the-Setup)
     * [Building](#Building)
     * [Debugging](#Debugging)